bcbeidel/programmers-book-club/building-a-storybrand/01-main.md

 ## Next Steps

-Steps.
-Read Each chapter.
-Brainstorm Potential Messages To Fill Each Section of the [script](./Building-a-StoryBrand-Audio-Book-Images.pdf).
-Review and pick one of your messages to use.
-Move to the next chapter.
+1. Read Each chapter.
+2. Brainstorm Potential Messages To Fill Each Section of the [script](./Building-a-StoryBrand-Audio-Book-Images.pdf).

-### Section 2.8: People Want Your Brand To Participate In Their transformation

-## Section 3: Implementing Your Storybrand Brandscript

-### Section 3.1 Building a Better Websites

-### Section 3.2 Using Storybrand To Transform Company Culture
+3. Review and pick one of your messages to use.
+4. Move to the next chapter.

 ## Additional Resources